Inmate Sentenced for Possessing Weapon at FCI Beckley

 U.S. Attorney's Office, Southern District of West Virginia

-BLUEFIELD, W.Va. - An inmate at the Federal Correctional Institution (FCI) at Beckley was sentenced today for possessing a weapon at the correctional facility.
-Elijio Perez, 30, of Texas, was sentenced to 12 months in prison to run consecutively to the sentence he currently is serving.
+BECKLEY, W.Va. - An inmate at the Federal Correctional Institution (FCI) at Beckley was sentenced today for possessing a weapon at the correctional facility.
+Deontae Holmes, 25, was sentenced to one year in prison to run consecutively to the sentence he currently is serving.

 According to court documents, FCI Beckley staff members found Holmes in possession of a shank on February 22, 2021.
 The shank was a piece of metal approximately six inches long that was sharpened to a point on one end and had a rubberized tape handle on the other end.
 The shank was found in Holmes’ pants pocket during a random pat search.
 Holmes admitted that the shank was designed and intended to be used as a weapon.

 United States Attorney Will Thompson made the announcement and commended the investigative work of the Federal Bureau of Prisons.